edgeimpulse/expert-projects/renesas-ra6m5-getting-started.md

 ## Updating the Firmware

-In order to connect the CK-RA6M5 board with the Edge Impulse Studio, we need to upgrade the board's firmware.
-Please follow the official Edge Impulse guide to update its firmware.
+In order to connect the CK-RA6M5 board to the Edge Impulse Studio, we need to upgrade the board's firmware.
+Please follow the official Edge Impulse guide to update its firmware:

 > Firmware Update Guide - [https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/renesas-ck-ra6m5](https://docs.edgeimpulse.com/docs/development-platforms/officially-supported-mcu-targets/renesas-ck-ra6m5)